-This market has started out steady with most suppliers.
-Lack of labor is the only reason why some shippers are light in production to begin the week.
+This market is steady.
+Lack of labor is the only reason why some shippers are higher in pricing.
 This problem should correct itself quickly.
 Demand overall is off.
-Weights continue to be reported between 38- 43 pounds.
+Weights continue to be reported between 40-44 pounds.
 Slight seeder still exists but the quality is definitely getting stronger.
 Expect steady supplies throughout the week.